 Central Executive Committee

 Nepal Red Cross Society (NRCS) is led by a central executive committee.
-Find the list of committee members here.

 Mr. Umesh Dhakal